Life insurance calculator: How much coverage do you need?

 • For example, if you make $100,000 per year, you likely need around $1 million in life insurance coverage.

-• Some people choose to add an extra $100,000 per child to that estimate to account for each child’s education.
+• Some people choose to add an extra $100,000 per child to account for each child’s education.

-How much does the life insurance that you need cost?
+How much does the life insurance you need cost?

-To set your rates, life insurance companies estimate your risk based on your personal profile, including your age, gender, health, and other lifestyle factors.
+According to the Life Insurance Marketing and Research Association (LIMRA), over half the population thinks term life insurance is three or more times more expensive than it actually is.
+[1] To determine your rates, life insurance companies estimate your risk based on your personal profile, including your age, gender, health, and other lifestyle factors.

 Use our cost calculator below to get an estimate of your monthly premiums.

-→ Learn more about how much is life insurance
+Learn more about how much life insurance costs

 The six main factors that determine your premiums are:

-With traditional life policies, premiums stay the same for the duration of the policy.
+With traditional life insurance, premiums most often stay the same for the duration of the policy.

 1. Get life insurance early.
 The cost of life insurance increases 4.5% to 9% every year you age.
 Buying a life insurance policy when you’re younger and at lower risk for illness can lock you into more affordable premiums for decades.

 3. Consider your lifestyle.
-Hobbies like skydiving, piloting a private plane or traveling to places considered unsafe can affect your rates because life insurance companies might see you as a higher insurance risk.
+Hobbies like skydiving, piloting a private plane or traveling to places considered unsafe by the state department can affect your rates because life insurance companies might see you as a higher insurance risk.

 4. Consider future expenses and life changes.
 Make sure that your policy covers not only any current financial obligations, but also any future expenses.
 If you’re planning to have a family or a mortgage, securing a policy that matches the duration of those future events can help you get coverage at a cheaper rate early on.

-5. Consider the right type of life insurance for your needs: You usually have to decide between two main types of life insurance policies: term life and permanent whole life.
-Term life insurance is a great way to help your loved ones replace your income if you die, while whole life insurance can help if you need permanent coverage, are looking to supplement your retirement or estate planning needs, or if you have dependents who need lifelong care.
+5. Consider the right type of life insurance for your needs.
+You usually have to decide between two main types of life insurance policies: term life and whole life.
 The right type of policy for you will depend on your personal circumstances, unique needs, how much coverage you need, and how much you want to pay for it.

-6. Comparison shop.
-Every factor that contributes to setting your rates is evaluated differently by every insurer.
+6. Compare life insurance companies.
+Every factor that contributes to determining your rates is evaluated differently by every insurer.
+The best life insurance company for you might not be the best for somebody else.
 That’s why it’s helpful to compare options across multiple insurance companies.

 Frequently asked questions